anthony-zhou/anthonyzhou.me/website/posts/2024-10-09-tokyo-places.md

 tags: [tokyo]
 ---

-After living in Tokyo for a few months, I have visited many areas of the city.
+After living in Tokyo for a few months, I got to visit many areas of the city.
+Still, in many ways I've barely scratched the surface.
 Here’s what I’ve learned about what each area of the city is like.
-Mostly I explored sub-areas within Shibuya and Shinjuku, as well as certain areas around the south of central Tokyo.

 ## Sendagaya (Shibuya)